Advice, Tips, & FAQs

 EECS & MATH Courses

 Summer EECS courses are a little tricky, there's no guarantee the EECS courses you want will be offered in the summer.
-Albeit from my experience, I have found this trend with summer EECS courses (in no way this is factual information, take this with a grain of salt):
+Albeit from my experience, if a course offered in the previous summer semester, then it will also be likely be offered in the next summer.

 MATH courses are also a good option to take, they can lighten the workload during the academic year.
 Some of them are MATH/EECS 1028, MATH 1090, MATH 2930, MATH 2015.